bda72/CitrixXenAppLogging/README.md

 Years ago, I spent a lot of time investigating potential ways to log that info and mostly came up empty.
 I eventually created a process that captured that info by capturing and logging ASP user agent info from Web Interface, combining files from all WI servers into a single file, writing it to a SQL DB and then creating and emailing scheduled weekly Excel reports.
 I documented the process and threw it on TechNet Script Gallery (RIP).
 It worked surprisingly well for years with little-to-no intervention but, to be honest, it was a ton of work to setup and involved modifying Web Interface files which always makes me nervous.

 When I had to repeat this task on an additional XenApp farm, I decided to look for an easier way.
 I had considered logging current sessions during my initial investigation but didn't think out the details at the time.
 There are several ways to list all current XenApp sessions, but I found PowerShell to be the cleanest.
-The key step that makes this process work is eliminating duplicates records.
+The key step that makes this process work is eliminating duplicate records.

 # How It Works